-This Talent Pipeline shows supply and demand of the workforce in King County.
+This Talent Pipeline shows supply and demand of the workforce in Seattle-King County.
 It draws on occupation forecasts to calculate surpluses and shortages of specific jobs.
 This information allows the Workforce Development Council and industry leaders to prepare for the workforce challenges of tomorrow.
 In addition, the Talent Pipeline helps education professionals design programs and training curricula to meet the needs of local employers.

 King County Talent Pipeline